 Yes, the City has successfully reached agreements with Seattle Public Utilities to share water, and with the City of Snoqualmie to share municipal services, such as police and public works.
 In addition, the City has agreements in place with other utilities including Tanner Electric, Puget Sound Energy, and more.

 Yes.
 The City has 3,430-acre feet of water rights.
-The City uses approximately 650-acre feet of water per year and has adequate potable water supply to reach full build out based on current zoning.
+The City uses approximately 650-acre feet of water per year and has adequate potable water supply to provide Sallal additional water capacity for their current and future customers.

 *The Growth Management Act (GMA) is a series of state statutes, first adopted in 1990, that requires fast-growing cities and counties to develop a comprehensive plan every 10 years to manage their population growth.
 The comprehensive plan creates growth management areas within and adjacent to a City for concentrated urban growth.

-Due to Centennial Well’s location in the area of influence of both the Middle and South Forks of the Snoqualmie River, water used from the well is required to be compensated drop-for-drop by other sources into the River only at times when the Main Fork Snoqualmie River is below the ‘Base In-stream Flow’ as defined by the City’s Centennial water right agreement.
+Due to Centennial Well’s location in the area of influence of both the Middle and South Forks of the Snoqualmie River, water used from the well is required to be compensated drop-for-drop by other sources into the River only at times when the Snoqualmie River, downstream of the City, is below the ‘Base In-stream Flow’ as defined by the City’s Centennial water right agreement.
 In-stream river flows are measured at three different points along the Snoqualmie River near Fall City, Carnation, and Monroe.
 When the in-stream flow is below the Department of Ecology’s level determined necessary to maintain River health and the City is pumping water from Centennial, then the City is required to add mitigation water to Snoqualmie River.
-Mitigation is typically needed approximately 80 days per year.
+Mitigation is typically needed approximately 80-100 days per year.
 The number of mitigation days could increase in the future due to climate change.

-Hobo Springs is the City’s active mitigation source and has met the City’s mitigation needs for the full 13 years of the requirement to date.
+Hobo Springs is the City’s active mitigation source and has met the City’s mitigation needs.
 The City purchases Hobo Springs mitigation water from Seattle Public Utilities.
-Hobo Springs is located near Rattlesnake Lake in the protected Cedar River Watershed.
+Hobo Springs is located upstream of Rattlesnake Lake in the protected Cedar River Watershed.
 Mitigation Water is delivered via pipe from Hobo Springs to Boxley Creek which feeds into the South Fork Snoqualmie River.